UCLA tops Oklahoma to win 13th national title | New Country 923

 The Bruins rolled past the Sooners 16-3 in Game 1 on Monday and tied the record for most runs scored in a World Series game.

+“It’s just a little inside joke between all of us,” Garcia said.
+“That was just like our thing this entire week, was that every run I gave up, I looked at my teammates and said, We’re going to be okay, we’ll punch back.”

-The Sooners (57-6) were trying to win their third title in four years.
+The Sooners (57-6) were trying to win their third title in four years, but they ran into Garcia, the USA Softball Collegiate Player of the Year.

+“We played an unbelievable, outstanding team,” Oklahoma coach Patty Gasso said.
+“They are solid top to bottom in their lineup.
+They’ve got a phenomenal pitcher on the mound.
+They’re very well-coached.
+It was tough.”

-Bubba Nickles and Briana Perez hit solo homers on Giselle “G” Juarez’s first four pitches.
-UCLA loaded the bases after that, but Juarez escaped with just a 2-0 deficit.
+UCLA’s Bubba Nickles and Briana Perez hit solo homers on Giselle “G” Juarez’s first four pitches.
+The Bruins loaded the bases after that, but Juarez escaped with just a 2-0 deficit.

+“For me, it was just about fighting back, giving us a shot to get back in there,” Juarez said.
+“They kept telling me, We got you.
+Like, We’re on it.
+We’re going to get it.”

 Jordan’s solo shot in the third made it 3-1, but the Bruins left the bases loaded again.